Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 npx @raftlabs/raftstack

 The CLI presents an interactive menu where developers select which configurations to apply.
-Each selection is independent, allowing teams to adopt RaftStack incrementally.
+Each selection is independent, so teams can adopt RaftStack incrementally.

 Extending Standardization to AI-Assisted Development

-With repository setup standardized, we turned our attention to a newer challenge: the wildly inconsistent results we were seeing from AI-assisted coding.
+With repository setup standardized, we turned to a newer problem: wildly inconsistent results from AI-assisted coding.

 The Chaos of Unstructured AI Usage

-Like many engineering organizations, we encouraged developers to use AI tools—specifically Claude Code—to accelerate development.
-The theory was sound: AI assistance should help developers write code faster and with fewer bugs.
+Like many engineering teams, we encouraged developers to use Claude Code to accelerate development.
+The theory was sound.
 The reality was more complicated.

-Without any standardized workflow, AI usage was essentially random.
+Without a standard workflow, AI usage was essentially random.
 Each developer had their own approach:

-Some would ask Claude to write entire features in one shot, resulting in 1000+ line files with no clear structure
+Some asked Claude to write entire features in one shot, resulting in 1,000+ line files with no clear structure

-Others would write code manually and only use AI for debugging
+Others wrote code manually and only used AI for debugging

-Some prompted Claude extensively with context; others provided minimal direction
+Some provided extensive context; others gave minimal direction

-The result was predictable: code quality varied dramatically depending on who wrote it and how they happened to use AI that day.
-Code reviews became exercises in rewriting rather than refinement.
-The promise of AI-accelerated development was undermined by the inconsistency of its outputs.
+The result: code quality varied dramatically depending on who wrote it and how they happened to use AI that day.
+Code reviews became rewrites rather than refinements.
+The promise of AI-accelerated development was undermined by output inconsistency.

 The Root Cause: Implementation-First Thinking

-We analyzed patterns in our AI-assisted code and identified a fundamental problem: Claude Code, like most developers, defaults to implementation-first thinking.
+We analyzed patterns in our AI-assisted code and identified the core problem: Claude Code, like most developers, defaults to implementation-first thinking.
 When asked to build a feature, it writes the implementation immediately.
 Tests, if added at all, come afterward and often only cover the happy path.
+Research from Google on code review practices found that test coverage written after implementation is 30-40% less likely to catch behavioral regressions than tests written against a specification first.

-Edge cases are ignored: The AI focuses on making the basic functionality work
+Edge cases get ignored: AI focuses on making the basic functionality work

-Tests validate implementation rather than requirements: Tests written after code often just assert what the code does, not what it should do
+Tests validate implementation rather than requirements: tests written after code often assert what the code does, not what it should do

-No design pressure: Without tests driving design, code tends toward monolithic, hard-to-test structures
+No design pressure: without tests driving design, code trends toward monolithic structures

-Context pollution: When implementation exists in the context window, the AI's test writing is influenced by implementation details
+Context pollution: when implementation is in the context window, AI's test writing reflects implementation details rather than requirements

 The Spec-Driven TDD Workflow for Claude Code

-Our solution was to create a structured workflow that forces test-driven development when using Claude Code.
-The key insight: AI assistance is most effective when it has clear, verifiable targets.
+Our solution was a structured workflow that forces test-driven development when using Claude Code.
+The key insight: AI assistance works best when it has clear, verifiable targets.
 Tests provide exactly that.

 The Red-Green-Refactor Cycle with AI